Published in 1898, this bizarre story sets up a delightful, romantic

 Hardly three minutes later the governor had my place at the window, and was saying:

-Three minutes later all were in the parlor again.
+Three minutes later all were in the parlour again.
 The reader will imagine the scene; I have no need to describe it.
 It was a sort of mad orgy of joy.

 How had he come to disappear from among us?
 It was easily explained.
-He had not grown used to being world-famous, and had been forced to break away from the lionizing that was robbing him of all privacy and repose.
-So he grew a beard, put on colored glasses, disguised himself a little in other ways, then took a fictitious name, and went off to wander about the earth in peace.
+He had not grown used to being a world-famous person, and had been forced to break away from the lionising that was robbing him of all privacy and repose.
+So he grew a beard, put on coloured glasses, disguised himself a little in other ways, then took a fictitious name, and went off to wander about the earth in peace.

 Such is the tale of the drama which began with an inconsequential quarrel in Vienna in the spring of 1898, and came near ending as a tragedy in the spring of 1904.

 Video telephony as imagined in 1910 on a French card by Villemard

 Correspondence of the 'London Times' Chicago, April 5, 1904